chinken-814/ChinkenProfile/README.md

 # ChinkenProfile
-an HTML, CSS and little javascript project for MMP100 (works in phone too)
+an HTML, CSS and javascript p5 project for MMP100 (works in phone too)